gnembhard/CarCare/README.md

 ---

 ## Overview
-**Description:**
-CarCareis an app designed to help users manage their car maintenance schedules.
+CarCare is an app designed to help users manage their car maintenance schedules.
 It integrates with the **NHTSA API** to fetch vehicle data and uses **Firebase** for authentication, data storage, and image persistence.
 Users can add vehicles, track service history, and receive notifications for upcoming maintenance to keep their cars in top condition.

-Time spent:  8 hours spent in total
+Time spent: 8 hours
 ---

 ## App Evaluation